-In my last post, i have showed you how to install and configure vdftp on CentSO 7 / RHEL 7.
-While testing the ftp using FileZilla (i am using LinuxMint), i got a following error.
+In my last post, I have shown you how to install and configure FTP Server (vsftpd) on CentOS 7 / RHEL 7.
+While testing the FTP server using FileZilla (i am using LinuxMint), I got the following error.

 Error: The data connection could not be established: EHOSTUNREACH - No route to host Error: Connection timed out Error: Failed to retrieve directory listing

-After a lot of search, i found FileZilla uses passive mode as a default file transfer mode; but the vsftp is configured to use active mode by default.
+After a lot of searches, I found FileZilla uses passive mode as a default file transfer mode; but the vsftpd is configured to use active mode by default.